nootfly/noot.github.io/_posts/2015-02-04-fastlane-study-notes.md

 ####snapshot
 Snapshot cannot support Xcode5.1.1.
 It only works for Xcode6.1 so far.
-It can generate different iOS simulators' screenshots easily.
-The screenshots can be defined by recording behaviours in Instruments.
+It can generate different iOS simulators' screen shots easily.
+The screen shots can be defined by recording behaviors in Instruments.

 ####produce
 This tools couldn't work on my macbook due to version mismatch error with phantomjs.
 I submitted an issue to the author.
 This issue was solved quickly.
 It can create an app in AppDev centre and iTunes connect.